Astoria, Queens: Raised in or moved to Astoria

-Grave sites
+Gravesites

-Additionally, Astoria is the final resting place of New York City mobster Frank Costello as well as ragtime composer and musician Scott Joplin.
-Both Costello and Joplin are interred at St. Michael's Cemetery.
+Astoria is the final resting place of New York City mobster Frank Costello as well as ragtime composer and musician Scott Joplin.
+Both are interred at St. Michael's Cemetery.
 The cemetery hosts annual public events and concerts to celebrate Joplin's musical legacy, including a Joplin retrospective.

+Community

+Astoria has a lively local community and hosts a number of neighborhood events.
+Since 2020, the 31st Ave Open Street, a branch of NYC Open Streets, runs programming on 31st Avenue with local businesses and artists.
+Shop Small Astoria, a collective of independent retail stores, host neighborhood shopping and drink crawls.

 In popular culture

 The neighborhood has often been featured in various media; in film and television, the area is either featured as Astoria or as a setting for another location in New York City.